Getting Ready for a New School Year

 4. Review your materials and your instruction from last year

-It’s important to determine what did and did not work last school year.
-This includes making a plan for hybrid, online, or brick-and-mortar instruction.
-How might you change your materials to address learning in multiple learning environments?
-Identify what you did well and what you could have done better, and make changes accordingly.
+It’s important to determine what did and did not work.
+Identify what you did well and what you could have done better, then make changes accordingly.
 Part of being a professional is reflecting on your practices and understanding that you can always grow and learn.
-What new materials will you need, based on the IEPs for the kids in your class or on your caseload, and how you will access them?
+What new materials will you need, based on the IEPs for the students in your class or on your caseload, and how you will access them?
+What instructional techniques did you find most effective with students?
+Continue implementing techniques that worked and try some new ones to reach all types of learners in your classroom.

 5. Take care of the small details to make learning fun for your students

 If you have your own classroom, create a class calendar for the wall or use an easily accessible virtual calendar with holidays and student birthdays listed, if appropriate.
 You can even use Positivity’s visual schedule to keep everyone using a routine!
 Check out SymbolStix PRIME to create symbol-supported activities and boards.
-Also consider making fun welcome packets with stickers or a new pencil for your new students so they are able to feel connected to you, whether they attend in person or online.
+Also consider making fun packets with stickers or a new pencil to welcome your students to your class!

 6. Remind yourself why you do this important job

-Teaching students with unique learning needs can be challenging, but all of your hard work will ultimately make meaningful differences in the life of each of your students.
-It is especially important to advocate for them during these unprecedented times.
+Teaching students with unique learning needs can be challenging, but all your hard work will ultimately make meaningful differences in the life of each of your students.
+It is especially important to advocate for them and set high expectations for all learners.
 The impact of your expertise, guidance, and support can change a life!

 About the Author